 Dr Claire Higgins, Senior Research Fellow

-Award-winning historian Dr Claire Higgins’s research focuses on in-country processing and protected entry procedures in historical context.
+Award-winning historian Dr Claire Higgins’s research focuses on orderly departure programs, in-country processing and protected entry procedures in historical context.
 She is an Affiliate Scholar at Georgetown University's Institute for the Study of International Migration in Washington D.C.
-In 2019-20 Dr Higgins is a Collaboration Fellow at UCLA's Luskin Center for History & Policy in Los Angeles.
+In 2019 Dr Higgins was awarded an Australian Research Council DECRA fellowship (2020-22) to continue her historical research on protected entry procedures.
+In 2019-20 Dr Higgins was a Collaboration Fellow at UCLA's Luskin Center for History & Policy in Los Angeles.
 In 2018, as a Fulbright Postdoctoral Scholar, Dr Higgins was at Georgetown University undertaking comparative research in alternative pathways for safe and orderly access to humanitarian resettlement.
-As a Postdoctoral Fellow at the European University Institute in 2017, Dr Higgins researched Italy’s innovative Humanitarian Corridors program which enables asylum seekers to safely claim protection in Italy.
+As a Visiting Postdoctoral Fellow at the European University Institute in 2017, Dr Higgins researched Italy’s innovative Humanitarian Corridors program which enables asylum seekers to safely claim protection in Italy.
 She completed her doctorate in history at the University of Oxford examined on the development of Australian refugee policy.
 Her first book is Asylum by Boat: Origins of Australia’s refugee policy (NewSouth 2017).
 She has also written for The Guardian, The Sydney Morning Herald and Forbes.
 Dr Higgins founded and convenes the Kaldor Centre’s Emerging Scholars Network.

 See Dr Higgins’s academic profile and publications.